Your privacy is critically important to us. At Dtroffle, we have a few fundamental principle

 As another example, when you delete a post, page, or comment from your WordPress.com site, it stays in your Trash folder for thirty days in case you change your mind and would like to restore that content because starting from scratch is no fun.
 After the thirty days are up, the deleted content may remain on our backups and caches until purged.

-While no online service is 100% secure, we work very hard to protect information about you against unauthorised access, use, alteration, or destruction, and take reasonable measures to do so.
+While no online service is 100% secure, we work very hard to protect information about you against unauthorized access, use, alteration, or destruction, and take reasonable measures to do so.
 We monitor our Services for potential vulnerabilities and attacks.

 To enhance the security of your account, we encourage you to enable our advanced security settings, like Two-Step Authentication.